ece362-purdue/proton-labs/lab0-intro/README.md

 ![reset button to run](images/run.png)

-Try holding the Reset button - you'll see that the micro doesn't run code until you let go of the button.
+Try holding the Reset button - you'll see that the microcontroller doesn't run code until you let go of the button.
 You might recall this behavior from ECE 270, where you had `rst`/reset ports in your submodules.
 It's the exact same concept here!

 Now, we're going to learn how to debug by **stepping through** our code, line by line, similar to how you debugged C in ECE 264.
 Set a breakpoint on the `gpio_init_mask` line by clicking in the left margin of the editor window - you'll see a red dot appear.
 Then, in the PlatformIO menu, move your cursor down to Quick Access and click Start Debugging.
 Alternatively, you can press F5 (or Fn+F5, depending on your keyboard) to start debugging.